 - 1 garlic clove finely minced

-- ½ tsp ground ginger or 1 tsp fresh ground ginger
+- ½ teaspoon ground ginger or 1 tsp fresh ground ginger

 - Salt and pepper to taste